lihy0529/lihy0529.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm Haoyu, a final-year undergraduate student at Turing Class, Peking Universtiy, advised by Prof. [Tong Yang](https://yangtonghome.github.io/).
+I'm Haoyu, a final-year undergraduate student at Turing Class, Peking Univ., advised by Prof. [Tong Yang](https://yangtonghome.github.io/).
 My research interest is computer networking, systems, and databases.

 Publications
 ======